Launching a Kansas Startup

 - Willing to take risks

 Kansas has several advantages to offer entrepreneurs planning to start a startup in the state, such as:

 - Tax advantages

 - Business-friendly climate

 Launching a Kansas startup is probably going to involve you doing a lot of learning.
 But, don’t worry.
 There are a lot of resources to help you along your entrepreneurial journey.
 Here are some great learning resources for aspiring startup owners in Kansas:

 - NetWork Kansas Classes - NetWork Kansas offers a variety of courses for entrepreneurs and business owners to learn more about each aspect of business operations such as social media marketing, state taxes, and developing an entrepreneurial mindset.

 - Kansas Business One Stop - This is the state of Kansas’s online resource for everything you need to know about starting your own Kansas business.

-Also recommended: Are you ready to create a Kansas startup and become an entrepreneur?
+Recommended: Are you ready to create a Kansas startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Kansas, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.